posted August 16, 2023

-- 4 teaspoons Signature Beef Seasoning or equal parts kosher salt and black pepper.
+- 4 teaspoons Hey Grill Hey Beef Rub (or equal parts kosher salt and black pepper)

-- Season the steak.
+- Season.
 Season the steaks on both sides with the Beef seasoning or equal parts salt and pepper.

-- Sear the steaks.
+- Sear.
 Transfer steaks to the direct heat to sear.
 Sear for 2-3 minutes per side until the steaks reach your preferred target internal temperature.
 (Rare = 125 degrees F, Medium Rare = 135, Medium = 145, Medium Well = 155, Well = 160 degrees F).

 - Rest and serve.
 Remove the steaks to the serving platter and top each steak immediately with the salted butter.
 Rest for 10 minutes while the butter melts.
 Serve and enjoy.